Skip to content

 Research Linking Roundup to Cancer

 The potential link between Roundup and cancer has been a focal point of scientific research and legal disputes.
-While the scientific community remains divided on the extent of the risk, several key studies have contributed to the ongoing debate:
+While the scientific community remains divided on the extent of the risk and studies of Roundup-related cancer continue, several key studies have contributed to the ongoing debate:

 International Agency for Research on Cancer (IARC) Report